Where are the State Personnel Board Offices located? The State Personnel Board is located at 1525 Sherman Street, 4th Floor, Denver, Colorado 80203.

 What happens if I don't submit something on time or I don't submit it at all?
 If you fail to submit required information in a timely manner your case may be dismissed.
 You must pay attention to filing deadlines and if you need more time, you must file a motion to request an extension of time before the deadline passes.

 Do I have to attend a hearing in person if I am the Complainant?
 Yes.
-You may also be accompanied by a representative of your choosing that can be a family member, attorney or other type of advocate.
+You may also be accompanied by an attorney at any stage of the appeal process if you choose to have legal representation but an attorney is not required.

 Is there an option to settle before my appeal goes to a hearing?
 Yes.
 Parties may participate in the Board's settlement program.
 Further information is available on this site under "Settlement Program" on the HOME page.